gaarutyunov/gueue/README.md

 For an example of client package usage see `examples` folder.

-Start with a simple example with `examples/simple/consumer/main.go` and `examples/simple/producer/main.go`.
+Start with a simple example in `examples/simple/consumer/main.go` and `examples/simple/producer/main.go`.

 ### Development